VibolvatanakPOCH/Telecom-Customer-Churn-Analysis-Prediction/README.md

 ## Key Features

-- **Customer 360 analysis** visualization integrated seamlessly within Power BI for comprehensive insights into customer behavior and preferences.
+- **Comprehensive Customer Insights:** Leverage Power BI for in-depth analysis of customer behavior, demographics, and usage patterns.
-- **Transparent presentation** highlighting the comparison between actual and predicted churn rates.
+- **Transparent Churn Comparison:** Clearly visualize and compare actual churn rates with predicted churn probabilities to assess model accuracy.
-- **Easy Prediction:** Users can easily predict customer churn either one at a time or in bulk by uploading a CSV file.
+- **Streamlined Prediction Process:** Utilize the Gradient Boosting model via Streamlit for seamless churn prediction, enabling quick decision-making.
-- **Understandable Insights:** The app provides clear explanations of the prediction results, including the likelihood of churn and important factors influencing the predictions.
+- **Interpretation Assistance:** Receive clear explanations of churn predictions and influential factors, aiding in understanding and actionability.
-- **Actionable Recommendations:** Based on the prediction results, the app offers actionable recommendations for businesses to retain customers and improve their overall experience.
+- **Tailored Retention Strategies:** Generate actionable recommendations based on prediction results to implement targeted retention efforts and reduce churn.
-- **Secure and Confidential:** The app ensures the security and confidentiality of customer data, with measures in place to protect sensitive information.
+- **Data Security Measures:** Ensure the safety and confidentiality of customer data with stringent security protocols in place.
+- **Interactive Visualization:** Engage stakeholders with interactive charts and graphs on Power BI and Streamlit for dynamic exploration of churn trends and insights.

 # Data Visualization